Late Nights: The Album: Background and release

-The album was originally intended to be called Thumpy Johnson, and was supposed to be released in 2013.
+The album was originally called Thumpy Johnson, and was originally scheduled for release in 2013.
+In May of that year, Jeremih hired record executives Sean Combs and James Cruz as his talent managers, the former of whom would have executive produced the project.
+However, neither individual was credited on the final release.
 In August 2014, Jeremih announced that he was changing the title of the album to Late Nights: The Album, being a sequel to his 2012 mixtape Late Nights with Jeremih.
 During an interview with XXL, he explained his decision to change the title:

 "The last body of work I put out was Late Nights," Jeremih said.
 "I still feel like how I was feeling when I recorded that.
 I was traveling, up late nights, recording all the time.
 It just felt like every record was catering to… I imagined if it was a big bed in the club, everybody would be in one big ass orgy off of all the songs.
 My first two albums I was making sad songs.
 I don’t feel like that no more.
 I was in a relationship then.
 I’m single as hell right now.
 You’re getting the best of my last single years".

 On August 4, 2014, Jeremih released a mixtape called N.O.M.A.
 (Not On My Album), containing recorded songs not included on Late Nights.
 On September 26, 2014, Jeremih released promotional single "Nobody But U" produced by Cashmere Cat, but it did not make the album.